sitawa wafula

 Piloted a mental health academy, mentoring 30 champions from 8 African countries.

-A seasoned storyteller and public speaker, Sitawa has presented at TED Global Ideas Search, Aspen Ideas Festival, The MOTH, and the UN General Assembly, and her writings have appeared globally.
+A seasoned storyteller and public speaker, Sitawa has presented at TED Global Ideas Search, Aspen Ideas Festival, The MOTH, and the UN General Assembly.
+She is also an Op-Ed contributor, with bylines on leading Kenyan and international outlets, exploring how social and cultural factors shape access to mental health information and care.

 ~ Sitawa Wafula, MMMF Founder